-Revenue is measured at the fair value of the consideration received or receivable and net of returns and allowances.
+Revenue is measured net of returns and allowances.
 Revenue is recognised when the significant risks and rewards of ownership have been transferred to the customer, recovery of the consideration is probable, the associated costs and possible return of goods can be estimated reliably, there is no continuing management involvement with the goods, and the amount of revenue can be measured reliably.